Websoft9/role_python/README.md

 ## Related roles

-This Role does not depend on other role variables in syntax, but it depend on other role before
+This Role does not depend on other role variables in syntax, but it depend on **common role** before

 ```
   roles: